Welcome to Product Support, a column devoted to helping you get the most out of the gadgets and software you already use.

-Your router is in a bad spot
+Your router is in a bad spot.

-If you’re prepared to put in a little time and effort to the cause, there’s always the option of using some Ethernet cable to route the internet feed coming into your home to a more central location where your router will be placed.
+Don’t stick your router in the corner of a room just for the sake of neatness if your video game console and computer are over on the other side of the house or apartment.
+There’s always the option of using some Ethernet cable to route the internet feed coming into your home to a more central location where your router will be placed.
 If you’re in a multi-floor dwelling, you could also think about mounting the router on a wall or placing it on a shelf, so it’s not that the lowest point.

-You need to invest in some new network hardware
+You need to invest in some new network hardware.

-You’re using too many devices at once
+You’re using too many devices at once.

-Most routers now offer what’s known as dual-band technology as well, essentially frequency channels that are more distinct: 2.4GHz (lower speed, greater range Wi-Fi) and 5GHz (higher speed, shorter-range Wi-Fi).
+Most routers now offer what’s known as dual-band technology, essentially frequency channels that are more distinct: 2.4GHz (lower speed, greater range Wi-Fi) and 5GHz (higher speed, shorter-range Wi-Fi).
 Some routers let you switch devices between these two on a device by device basis, or put out two separate networks.
 Anything that needs higher speeds should be as close to the router as possible and using the 5GHz band.
 The 5GHz band is also better at dealing with multiple devices at once and doesn’t get as congested as easily, so it’s really the one to go for unless your gadgets are a long way away from the router.
 Some routers will handle all this configuring automatically, but it’s worth checking to see what your router is doing by default.

-Your gadgets are getting too old to make good use of the network you have
+Your gadgets are getting too old to make good use of the network you have.

 There’s also the possibility of malware or general cruft.
 If you are finding the internet is slow on one particular phone or laptop, we’d recommend running a thorough security scan and maybe uninstalling some of the apps, programs, and browser extensions that you’re not regularly using.